turingschool/front-end-curriculum/projects/module-1/self-care-center.md

 _Note: You can disable these buttons, hide them, or display a message to the user for error handling.
 The choice is yours!_

 #### User can add their own message
-- Add an "Add Message" button in a logical spot
+- Add an "Add Message" button in a logical spot.
 - When the user clicks "Add Message" a form will appear in the message box.
 The form should contain two inputs - one to specify which type of message is being added, and another to add the text of the message itself.
 The form should also contain a "Submit" button.
 - If the user doesn't specify the type of message, they should get an error and be unable to submit their message until the type is specified.
 - When the user clicks the "Submit" button and that message will be added to the appropriate list of messages.